RAD Summer Staycation

 How many tickets will I get with a RAD Pass?

-Most RAD Summer Staycation offers will be for a “Family 4-Pack” of tickets to a single attraction.
+RAD Summer Staycation offers will differ based on the attraction -- please read each offer carefully when booking.
 The RAD Pass holder must be in the party for admission.

-What if I want to bring a group of more than 4 people?
+What if I want to bring a larger group?

 Another member of your party will have to obtain a RAD Pass for the same location and date.
 If another RAD Pass is unavailable, you can purchase additional tickets from the attraction you are visiting.
 If you are seeking tickets for a group of 10 or more (including field trips), please contact the attraction directly to ask about Group Tickets or Educational Visits.